 In urgent circumstances, an emergency protective order application can be made on an ex parte basis, which means without giving the alleged perpetrator notice.
 The court may issue a Temporary Protective Order which will be in effect for 20 days.
 A hearing will be set to take place within that time where both parties appear and present evidence to support their side of the case.

 What Type of Protection Can My Petition for a Protective Order is Granted?

 After the close of the hearing, if the judge finds there has been family violence or a threat of family violence, the law requires the court to issue a permanent protective order that may be in force for up to two years.
 The order may prohibit the offender from going near the victim, the victim’s home, workplace or school.
 It may prohibit all means of communication including telephoning, texting and emailing.

-As soon as victims become aware the order has been violated, they need to immediately call the police.
 The officers will work to find the offender, arrest him or her and urge that charges be filed.
 If the violation occurs in the presence of law enforcement, the police are required by law to immediately arrest the offender.
 Depending on the circumstances and the nature of the order that was violated, the offender may be fined up to $4,000 and sent to jail for up to one year.
 Both a fine and jail time may be imposed.

 Protective Orders Restrict the Abuser’s Right to Bear Arms in Texas.